irenium/ebook_hacking/README.md

 ### Final Approach ###

-In order to understand character depth and character breadth in a given series of books, I refined my initial approach so that we could look at the number of characters in each chapter throughout a series.
-I already showed how different a Harry Potter book looks compared to a novel from the Maze Runner series.
-These last several plots show how character depth and breadth varies throughout different series, all written by different authors.
+In order to better understand character depth and breadth in a given series of books, I refined my initial approach so that I could look at the number of characters in each chapter throughout a series.
+I also refined the data by plotting separate bars based on the number of times each character was mentioned in the chapter.
+Specifically, the grey bars in the plots below show the total number of characters mentioned in each chapter (including very minor characters).
+The red bars filter out characters who were mentioned less than 3 times.
+The blue bars represent dominant characters in the chapter, and filter out characters who were mentioned less than 15 times.

-Before I looked at the data from the remaining epubs, I made a lit of the books which I planned to analyze.
+Before I looked at the data from the remaining epubs, I made a list of the books which I planned to analyze.
 Then I ranked them in order of how much I liked that book.
 In order of my most to least favorite:

 * Harry Potter series by J.K.
 Rowling
 * Brotherband chronicles by John Flanagan tied with the Beyonders series by Brandon Mull